Want to get your hands on the new Samsung Galaxy S10, S10+ or S10e? Check out the 9 essential Android apps for your shiny new smartphone...

 If you’re fed up of getting sunburnt on a cloudy beach in Bognor, this could be the app for you.
 We’re all different in terms of how much UV we can take, and sometimes the predicted weather conditions won’t feel like an issue.
 But UVLens tells you the UV index throughout the day, so there’s no excuse for that lobster look.

-Once you’ve told it some details about your skin type it’ll estimate how quickly you’ll burn and how you can avoid damage.
-Don’t forget to download UVLens before you jet off to sunnier climes, and check out Feel At Home to put an end to your data roaming worries.
+Once you’ve told it some details about your skin type, it’ll estimate how quickly you’ll burn and how you can avoid damage.
+Don’t forget to download UVLens before you jet off to sunnier places, and check out Go Roam to put an end to your data roaming worries.

 The treasure-hunting craze that’s sweeping the nation has an official app that you need in your life.
 If you’re new to the concept, Geocaching is basically a game where you hunt for hidden items, known as ‘caches’ using GPS coordinates.
 And you can hide your own for others to find.